-- 1) Record owner's name, address, and phone number and applicant's name, addressand phone number, if different. - 2) The location of all required building setbacks and buffers. - 3)2) Names and addresses of all property owners within 500 feet of any and all property boundaries. - 4)3) Sketch map showing general location of the site within the town based upon a reduction of the tax maps. - 5)4) Boundaries of all contiguous property under the total or partial control of the owner or applicant regardless of whether all or part is being developed at this time. - 6)5) The tax map and lot number of the parcel or parcels on which the project is located. - 7)6) A copy of the deed to the property, an option to purchase the property or other documentation to demonstrate right, title or interest in the property on the part of the applicant. - 8)7) The name, registration number, and seal of the person who prepared the plan, if applicable. - 9)8) Evidence of the applicant's technical and financial capability to carry out the project as proposed. - e.
-Existing Conditions: - 1) Zoning classification(s), including overlay districts, of the property and the location of zoning district boundaries if the property is located 2 or more zoning districts and/or overlay districts or abuts a different district. - 2)-The bearings and length of all property lines of the property to be developed and the source of this information.
-The Planning Board may waive this requirement of aboundary survey when sufficient information is available to establish, on the ground, all property boundaries. - 2) - 3)-

-4) Location and size of any existing sewer and water mains, culverts and drains, on-site sewage disposal systems, wells, underground tanks or installations, and power and telephone lines and poles on the property to be developed, on abutting streets, or landthat may serve the development, and an assessment of their adequacy and condition to meet the needs of the proposed use.
-Appropriate elevations must be provided as necessary to determine the direction of flow.

-6) Location, names, and present widths of existing public and/or private roads and rights-
+- 1) Record owner's name, address, and phone number and applicant's name, addressand phone number, if different. - 2) Names and addresses of all property owners within 500 feet of any and all property boundaries. - 3) Sketch map showing general location of the site within the town based upon a reduction of the tax maps. - 4) Boundaries of all contiguous property under the total or partial control of the owner or applicant regardless of whether all or part is being developed at this time. - 5) The tax map and lot number of the parcel or parcels on which the project is located. - 6) A copy of the deed to the property, an option to purchase the property or other documentation to demonstrate right, title or interest in the property on the part of the applicant. - 7) The name, registration number, and seal of the person who prepared the plan, if applicable. - 8) Evidence of the applicant's technical and financial capability to carry out the project as proposed. - e.
+Existing Conditions: - Zoning classification(s), including overlay districts, of the property and the location of zoning district boundaries if the property is located 2 or more zoning districts and/or overlay districts or abuts a different district. - 2) The bearings and length of all property lines of the property to be developed and the source of this information.
+The Planning Board may waive this requirement of aboundary survey when sufficient information is available to establish, on the ground, all property boundaries. - 3) Location and size of any existing sewer and water mains, culverts and drains, on-site sewage disposal systems, wells, underground tanks or installations, and power and telephone lines and poles on the property to be developed, on abutting streets, or land that may serve the development, and an assessment of their adequacy and condition to meet the needs of the proposed use.
+Appropriate elevations must be provided as necessary to determine the direction of flow. - 4) Location, names, and present widths of existing public and/or private roads and rightsof-way within or adjacent to the proposed development. - 5) The location, dimensions and ground floor elevation of all existing buildings on the site.